mrcoopaloop11/gma2_maker/README.md

 ---
 ## Settings Folder
-Make sure that this is set of plugin is **BEFORE** all other plugins of Maker+ suite in GrandMA2 plugin pool.
+Make sure that this set of plugins are **BEFORE** all other plugins of the Maker+ suite in GrandMA2 plugin pool.
 The order of where this set of plugins matter!
 ### *SETUP Plugin*
 - Manage multiple users of Maker+ and where data is stored
 - All other Maker+ plugins reference the `SETUP` plugin for where to put their data